Talleyrand

 Next Virtual Tour Stop

 In the 1960s, Bellefonte Borough Council developed plans for a park at the site of the deteriorated McClain block.
 The Talleyrand Park Citizens Committee formed in 1974.
-Aided by donations and volunteers, non-profit and public agencies, and Bellefonte Borough, the Committee installed the first structures in 1976: a gazebo, pergola, and brick plaza, which were designed by Rob Fisher, the late Bellefonte sculptor.
-The Committee subsequently facilitated other architectural and landscaping features.
-Notably, a grant in 1985-86 from the Pennsylvania Conservation Corps and the Borough of Bellefonte allowed continued landscaping and construction of foot bridges.
+Aided by donations and volunteers, non-profit and public agencies, and Bellefonte Borough, the Committee installed the first structure in 1976: a gazebo, which was designed by Rob Fisher, the late Bellefonte sculptor.
 The Talleyrand Park Committee, which since 1976 has operated under the BHCA umbrella, continues to maintain and improve the Park together with the Borough of Bellefonte and the Bellefonte Garden Club.
+Click here to view the Borough's webpage on the Park.

 Sculpture Garden in the park was formerly a gas station.
 The site was